Training

 Rules

-1. The training is open only to organisations.
+1. The training is open only to organizations.
 Please use your corporate email to apply.

-1. The training is open only to organisations.
+1. The training is open only to organizations.
 Please use your corporate email to apply.

-2. One organisation — one team.
+2. One organization — one team.
 The number of members is not limited.

 3. The training is tailored for practising cybersecurity and IT professionals of various backgrounds.
 It would be beneficial for teams to have forensics, security analysis and SOC specialists as members.